mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-36"></a>
 [Back to top](#top)
 ## TX-36 -- Rep. Brian Babin (R)
+### Committees
+Brian Babin is the #11 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016